 Use the morning darkness to travel to your destinations and enjoy the tranquil stillness of the dark afternoons and evenings by relaxing in the best swimming pools in Reykjavík or by visiting some of the city's bars and restaurants.

 Remember also that the weather is exceptionally unpredictable during the short and cold winter days.
 Conditions can shift from mild to extreme in the span of a few minutes and knowing how to pack for travel in Iceland, therefore, is essential to ensuring the overall quality of your journey.

 Pack plenty of warm layers, waterproof hiking boots, and your winter coat, and lo and behold you are ready to go!

 Upon your arrival at Keflavik International Airport, you collect your rental car and drive towards Reykjavik, bearing in mind the many possible dangers of driving in winter conditions where icy roads, swift winds, and poor visibility demand impeccable alertness.

 This seaside drive takes you through the black lava fields of the Reykjanes peninsula, one of Iceland's most volcanically active areas, where lunar landscapes are perpetually hammered by the all-encompassing roaring surf of the North Atlantic.

 After a one hour drive, you will arrive in Reykjavík.
 By booking your accommodation centrally you have made sure that an abundance of sights, cafés, restaurants, and activities are at your doorstep, and after checking into your lodging, the rest of the day will be well spent exploring the city by foot.

-- See also the Top 10 hotels in Iceland
+- See also the Top 10 hotels in Reykjavik

 On the outskirts of Reykjavík you have a better view of the northern lights.